Schedule demo

 Pay and benefits

-Direct deposit form
+21. Direct deposit form

-Another essential part of onboarding documentation, the direct deposit form, is what employees fill out so that their employer can deposit money straight into their bank account.
+Another essential part of employee onboarding checklist, the direct deposit form, is what employees fill out so that their employer can deposit money straight into their bank account.
 This way, companies can eliminate writing and distributing paper checks.
 If your company uses direct deposit to pay the workforce, make sure the employee fills the form out with the correct bank account information before you process payroll.

-FMLA records
+22. FMLA records

 Family and Medical Act Leave (FMLA) mandates employers to grant leaves when the employee faces a severe health condition or an important family matter.
 The act requires employers to maintain records related to their obligations for at least three years.
 They must also make these onboarding documents available to the Department of Labor whenever requested.
-If the FMLA covers your company, the employee onboarding document package should include signable notices informing them of the terms of FMLA leave.
+If the FMLA covers your company, the employee onboarding document checklist should include signable notices informing them of the terms of FMLA leave.

-Health insurance plan documents
+23. Health insurance plan documents

 Thanks to the growing awareness, more companies are offering their employees health insurance plans.
 In such cases, you must share proper documentation detailing the insurance plan and the election options for them to review as part of their onboarding package.
 This way, your new hires can ask about any queries or sort out any confusion early on.

-401k, pension, and retirement documents
+24. 401k, pension, and retirement documents

 Your employees also need to be informed about their retirement benefits.
 For an easy process, employers should include information and accompanying paperwork related to the 401k, pension, or other retirement benefits packages.

-Time-off policy
+25. Time-off policy

-Your onboarding document must include information describing the time-off policy.
+Your employee onboarding checklist must include information describing the time-off policy.
 This way, new hires also know about designated leaves from the start.
 The policy document should indicate how many off days are allowed, how to request days off, the rules for unlimited PTO policy, etc. To ensure understanding and cooperation throughout your new employee’s lifecycle, consider adding a detailed review of the time-off policy by describing the enforcement procedure.

-Benefits overview document
+26. Benefits overview document

 Every company offers different benefits depending on the industry and the job role.
 While offer letters and contracts give employees an idea, a breakdown of these perks makes the process more comprehensive for a new hire.
 Hence, you must detail the offered benefits in a separate overview document for employees when they start with the company.